fabrika-ai/actions/README.md

 Join us in building an extensive, dynamic, and diverse set of actions that ChatGPT can perform.

+# About

 ## What is an Action?
 Action is a way for GPT to perform various tasks or functions beyond standard text generation.
 It’s a way to extend the utility of ChatGPT.

 ## What could be an Action?
 Anyhing!
 'Generate Image' is an Action, 'Calculate square root of 4' is an action, and so is 'Send my mom a text'.

+# Setup
+## How to Create your own "Community actions"?

+Your community actions can make a significant difference!
+Here’s how you can get involved:

+- **Fork the Repository**: Start by forking this repository to your GitHub account.
+- **Create Your Action**: Develop your custom action using FastAPI.
+Check out our existing examples for inspiration.
+  - Duplicate `template` folder
+  - Rename it to `<YOUR ACTION NAME>`
+  - Edit `main.py` to create your actions
+  - Edit `test_<YOUR ACTION>` and add relevant unit tests
+- **Test Your Code**: Ensure your action works as expected.
+We love robust and reliable contributions!
+- **Document Your Action**: Write clear and concise documentation for your action.
+This should include its purpose, how it works, and any necessary parameters.
+- **Submit a Pull Request**: Once your action is ready and documented, submit a pull request to our repository.

 ## API key access